 Note: A gain or loss from a casualty or theft of property used in a passive activity is not taken into account in determining the loss from a passive activity unless losses similar in cause and severity recur regularly in the activity.
-See Form 8582, Passive Activity Loss Limitations, for details.
+See Form 8582, Passive Activity Loss Limitations, and its instructions for details.